binsi/petproject-minesweeper/README.md

 # Pet Project: Minesweeper
 This is a simple console output-only game written in vanilla JavaScript.
 The idea behind the pet project is to get back into coding and apply a list of topics that have been taught during the lecture of the module **Advanced Softwareengineering**.
-The code is an adaption of a project from an intensive program ["Build Front-End Web Applications from Scratch"](http://pro.codecademy.com/intensive/build-frontend-webapps-from-scratch/ "Codecademy Program Reference") found on Codecademy, in which I participated to learn JavaScript earlier in 2018.
+The code is an adaption of a project from an intensive program [Build Front-End Web Applications from Scratch](http://pro.codecademy.com/intensive/build-frontend-webapps-from-scratch/ "Codecademy Program Reference") found on Codecademy, in which I participated to learn JavaScript earlier in 2018.

 ## The Game
 The game is a console only game and the project code can be executed using *node*.